joary/docker-gnuradio/README.md

 # docker-gnuradio
-A simple gnuradio installation in docker based on archi linux
+A simple gnuradio installation in docker based on Arch linux